spatstat/spatstat.github.io/book.md

 # Book

-Our book [Spatial Point Patterns: Methodology and Applications with R][1] was published in November 2015.
+Our book [Spatial Point Patterns: Methodology and Applications with R][1] was published in December 2015.

 The book explains the principles and practice of analysing spatial point patterns.